proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## Ignore IDs

-similar to the “Ignored classes” option, this allows the treating of specific elements as translation-invariant, this time through HTML IDs.
+Similar to the “Ignored classes” option, this allows the treating of specific elements as translation-invariant, this time through HTML IDs.

 ## Process Custom HTML Attributes